 If you feel that your partner is more than able to cope with the role then the privacy of you as a couple experiencing this journey is far more fulfilling.
 If you feel that you need to employ a professional within this role to help your partner then a 'Doula' is worth their weight in gold.
-You can find more information on what a birth doula does here.

 For Your Partner

 You will have completed all your tasks and are now waiting patiently for labour to begin.
 When it does happen keep calm and keep smiling.
 There are many things about your partner’s imminent behaviour that may shock and surprise you and it is important that you do not convey that to her in any way.

 You are not expected to empathise with the pain of every contraction and nor should you.
 If your partner feels that she can cope on her own for a while then don’t feel guilty, go to bed and get some rest.
 Women have been prepared for the sleep deprivation involved in labour, those not pregnant have not.
 Encourage her to drink throughout labour and offer her food and remember to do that too.
 When your partner’s contractions become intense she will need you to be strong, supportive and reassuring.